base-org/pessimism/docs/etl.md

     class A,D orange
 ```

-It's important to note that the component graph used in the ETL is represented as a _(DAG)_ Directed Acylcic Graph; meaning that no bipartite edge relationships should exist between two components (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
+It's important to note that the component graph used in the ETL is represented as a _DAG_ (Directed Acyclic Graph), meaning that no bipartite edge relationships should exist between two components (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
 While there are no explicit checks for this in the code software, it should be impossible given that all components declare entrypoint register dependencies within their metadata, meaning that a component could only be susceptible to bipartite connectivity in the circumstance where a component registry definition declares inversal input->output of an existing component.

 ### Pipeline